jkomyno/react-matrix-text/README.md

 # react-matrix-text

-Small ReactJS component that renders a text in rows and columns
+ReactJS component that splits and renders a text in a given number of columns.

 --------------------------------